Tia Tackles

 Access to abortion care:

 In 2022, the United States Supreme Court decided a landmark case, Dobbs v.
-Jackson Women's Health Organization (1).
+Jackson Women's Health Organization.
 While this case effectively removed the federal constitutional right to bodily autonomy for pregnant women, it did not ban abortions nationwide.
 Rather, the court’s decision gave individual states (not the federal government) increased rights to determine abortion laws in their respective states.
 Certain states used this decision as a basis to limit or even outlaw abortions, but other states have remained steadfast in their protection of abortion rights.
-While there is no guarantee that California (2), New York (3), or Arizona (4) (states in which Tia currently provides service) will continue to protect abortion rights in perpetuity, there is strong support through each respective state’s constitutions and statutory law to continue to protect the right to abortion for the foreseeable future.
+California, New York, or Arizona (states in which Tia currently provides service) continue to protect abortion rights through state constitutions and statutes.
+Thus far, the Trump administration has not indicated plans to alter this state-level authority.

-Simplified: Reproductive rights are controlled by the states, not the federal government, since the over turning of Dobbs in 2022.
+Simplified: Reproductive rights are controlled by the states, not the federal government, since the overturning of Dobbs in 2022.
 The Trump administration has not indicated a plan to change this.
+Abortions are legal in CA, NY, and AZ.

 The new administration has scrubbed government and federal agency websites of content that protects the LGBTQIA community.
 These actions follow executive orders ending federal funding for gender-affirming care, which would include terminating government-sponsored healthcare for gender affirming programs under Medicaid and Medicare.
+On June 25, 2025, the Centers for Medicare & Medicaid Services (CMS) issued a final rule prohibiting health insurers from providing coverage for "sex-trait modification procedures" as an essential health benefit under the Affordable Care Act's health insurance exchanges.
 While private/commercial payors have not yet announced similar policies, historically, we have seen commercial payors (eg Aetna, Cigna, United Healthcare, Blue Cross, Anthem etc) follow the same coverage guidelines used by Medicare & Medicaid Services.

 The Affordable Care Act (ACA)(5) is an Obama-era policy that instituted enhanced access and coverage for key healthcare services.
 The ACA is known most significantly for federally mandating that individuals obtain healthcare coverage, and instituting the exchange (marketplace) for individuals to buy insurance policies.